FAMILIAR-project/familiar-documentation/manual/composition.md

 ##### Reference-based approach

 The merge operator previously described is very suited when
- * the maching and merging of features are rather simple (based on names)
+ * the maching and merging of features are rather simple (i.e., the matching strategy is one-to-one, based on names, and the composed feature model contains features with same names)
  * the configuration semantics can be denoted in the Boolean logic

 However there are practical situations in which the matching/merging strategy is much more complicated.